 The Austrian tax environment for mergers and acquisitions (M&A) changed significantly in 2005, when Austria implemented an attractive new tax group system and reduced its corporate income tax rate to 25 percent.
 However, several new tax provisions have been implemented during the last years that affect M&As.

-This chapter addresses the most important questions that arise with acquisitions in Austria:
+This report addresses the most important questions that arise with acquisitions in Austria:

 - What should be acquired: the target’s shares or its assets?